Pittsville, Texas: The 1888 Shooting of Lamar Johnson

-This small incident reflected a larger feud over power, money, and race in Fort Bend and Texas.
+This small incident reflected a larger feud over power, money, and race in Fort Bend and Texas generally.
 Retaliatory murders occurred on both sides, including "the 1889 killing of the local sheriff Tom Garvey (a Woodpecker).
 The violence culminated in the Battle of Richmond, the county seat, on August 16, 1889, when Sheriff Garvey was killed."

 Education

 Area residents are zoned to schools in the Lamar Consolidated Independent School District.